NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/README.md

 What is Microservice Architecture?
 Microservice architecture is an architectural style that structures an application as a collection of small, loosely coupled services, each of which implements a specific business functionality.
 These services can be developed, deployed, and scaled independently.

-#Benefits of Using Microservices for a Hospital Management System
+#Benefits of Using Microservices for a Health Record Management System

 Scalability: Each microservice can be scaled independently based on it's load.
 For example, the appointment scheduling service can be scaled-up during peak hours without affecting other services.